mattermost/mattermost-plugin-bulk-invite/README.md

     - **File**: Upload a JSON file following the [following format](./.readme/template.jsonc).
     - **Invite members to the team**: If checked, the users will be added to the team if they are not already members.
 Otherwise they will be skipped.
-    - **Invite guests**: If checked, guest users on the list will be added to the channel (and team if the above is checked).
-Otherwise they will be skipped.

 4. The plugin will display it's progress in the channel: